-As you will be aware there is still the possibility that there will be further lockdowns in the future.
-You will be informed via the usual channels, but please keep your contact details up to date.
+As you will be aware there is still the possibility that the current lockdown could last until the end of term.
+It is important that you keep your contact details up to date.

 If this happens we will revert back to our arrangements after March 2020 where learning will be provided by the teachers via Google Classroom or for collection/via email.
 Children who have used Google Classroom last time will have the same password as before, new children will be provided with one.
 All classes have been renamed as the children have moved through the school.